 The Board of Directors has appointed Sheikh Ali Bin Jabor Al-Thani as Secretary of the Board of Directors.
 Sheikh Ali holds a Bachelor's degree in law from Sharjah University (2010).
-In 2010, he became a legal advisor in the real estate sector, and in 2013 he joined Ooredoo and continued until he was appointed as Chief of Legal and Regulatory Department in Ooredoo Qatar in 2016 and in 2018, he was appointed in the position of Acting Chief of Corporate Governance for Ooredoo Group.
-In 2020, he was appointed as Group Chief Legal, Regulatory & Governance Officer.
+In 2010, he became a legal advisor in the real estate sector, and in 2013 he joined Ooredoo and continued until he was appointed as Chief of Legal and Regulatory Department in Ooredoo Qatar in 2018 he was appointed in the position of Acting Chief of Corporate Governance for Ooredoo Group.